Art Shell: Los Angeles Raiders

 Through Al Davis, Shell is a member of the Sid Gillman coaching tree.
-As coach of the Raiders (at the time located in Los Angeles), Shell compiled a record of 54 wins, 38 losses, and was named AFC Coach of the Year in 1990, when the Raiders won the AFC West division with a 12–4 record, and advanced to the AFC championship game in the playoffs, becoming the first African-American coach to lead the team to the Conference Championship game.
+As coach of the Raiders from 1989 to 1994 (at the time located in Los Angeles), Shell coached 12 games in 1989, and 16 games/year from 1990 to 1994, compiling a record of 54 wins and 38 losses.
+Shell was named AFC Coach of the Year in 1990, when the Raiders won the AFC West division with a 12–4 record, and advanced to the AFC championship game in the playoffs, becoming the first African-American coach to lead the team to the Conference Championship game.
+Shell also received the Maxwell Club's coach of the year award (the Greasy Neale Award), and Pro Football Weekly's NFL Coach of the Year Award.
 Al Davis, owner of the Raiders, fired Shell after a 9–7 season in 1994, a move Davis later called "a mistake."

 After the Raiders

-After leaving the Raiders, Shell went on to coaching positions with the Kansas City Chiefs and Atlanta Falcons, before serving as a senior vice president for the NFL, in charge of football operations.
+After leaving the Raiders, Shell went on to coaching positions with the Kansas City Chiefs (offensive line coach 1995-1996) and Atlanta Falcons (offensive line coach for four years before resigning in early 2001), before serving as a senior vice president for the NFL, in charge of football operations.
+In 2004, Shell became the NFL's Senior Vice President over football operations, supervising all football operations and development.

 2006 return to Raiders

-Shell was officially re-hired by the-then Oakland Raiders as head coach on February 11, 2006.
+Shell was working for the NFL when he was officially re-hired by the-then Oakland Raiders as head coach on February 11, 2006.
 After leading the team to its worst record (2 wins, 14 losses) since 1962, despite having one of the best defenses, Shell was fired for the second time as head coach of the Raiders on January 4, 2007.

 Head coaching record

 Personal life

-Shell attended Bonds-Wilson High School in North Charleston, South Carolina.
-The school is no longer in existence.
-Shell is an alumnus of Maryland State College, now known as the University of Maryland Eastern Shore, located in Princess Anne, Maryland.
-Shell is a member of Alpha Phi Alpha fraternity.
-In 2013, he was inducted into the College Football Hall of Fame.
-He hosts an annual celebrity golf tournament.

-Shell is the father of Billie Dureyea Shell, the author of the Unfaithful book trilogy, and the great uncle of Brandon Shell, an offensive lineman who was drafted in 2016 by the New York Jets.
+Shell is the father of Billie Dureyea Shell, the author of the Unfaithful book trilogy, and the great-uncle of Brandon Shell, an offensive lineman who was drafted in 2016 by the New York Jets.